scumdogsteev/getting-and-cleaning-data/CodeBook.md

     2. The measurements of mean and standard deviation (i.e., those variables with the strings "mean" and "std" were extracted.
     3. Variable names were changed to be legal for R (i.e., parentheses, dashes, and commas were removed).
     4. Misnamed variables from the original data set (i.e., those with the string "BodyBody" in their names) were renamed ("Body" was used to replace "BodyBody").
-    5. The mean of each remaining variable for each combination of Activity and Subject was calculated resulting in 180 observations for each variable
+    5. The mean of each remaining variable for each combination of Subject and Activity was calculated resulting in 180 observations for each variable (30 subjects * 6 activities = 180 Subject/Activity combinations).
-    6. The resulting data set (a data frame named "merged_summary") was exported to a text file (samsung_summary.txt) and uploaded to Coursera per the assignment
+    6. The resulting data set (a data frame named "merged_summary") was exported to a text file (samsung_summary.txt) and uploaded to Coursera per the assignment.
   * For more detail as to how these transformations were performed, please see [README](https://github.com/scumdogsteev/getting-and-cleaning-data/blob/master/README.md) and [run_analysis.R](https://github.com/scumdogsteev/gettingandcleaningdata/blob/master/run_analysis.R).